 I love how Steranko seems to be imitating Kirby for his rendering of the FF and Thor, Romita on Spidey and DD, Heck on Iron Man, etc. Very nice.
 And check out the changing perspectives and sense of motion here…

-Dr. Strange continues to be boring.
+On the flip side, Dr. Strange continues to be boring.
 Oh well, half a great comic is better than none.
 It’s an extended arc about an interdimensional threat named Umar who destroys Stephen’s house.

 Creators: Dr. Strange: Stan Lee and Marie Severin